-Figure 8: Save Data As dialogue box
+Figure 7: Save Data As dialogue box

-Choose a location for your file from the Look in: drop-down menu (H: drive in University or USB drive or C: drive from home) Choose an appropriate file name and enter it in the File Name field.
+Choose a location for your file from the Look in: drop-down menu (A drive on your device; Cloud based storage or a USB drive) Choose an appropriate file name and enter it in the File Name field.
 Click Save.
 IBM SPSS files are saved with the file extension .sav.
 When you click on Save the IBM SPSS Statistics Viewer window will open.
 This is known as the Output window.